tecknowlegy/open-idea-station/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](http://opensource.org/licenses/MIT)

 ## About
 #### Acorn is the foundation on which Open Idea Station - an open source web application - is built.
-For more information visit [Open Idea Station] (https://open-idea-station.io).
+For more information visit [Open Idea Station](https://open-idea-station.io).

 ## Technology Stack
 Acorn is written in: